-Freeman's seminal work (1984) presented the stakeholder theory as a pragmatic approach to strategy to achieve superior performance in an organization.
-In one of his works, he described them as "those groups without whose support the organization would cease to exist" (Freeman and Reed, 1983, p.
+Freeman’s seminal work (1984) presented the stakeholder theory as a pragmatic approach to strategy to achieve superior performance in an organization.
+In one of his works, he described them as “those groups without whose support the organization would cease to exist” (Freeman and Reed, 1983, p.
 89).
-Freeman's classical definition of a stakeholder is "any group or individual who can affect or is affected by the achievement of the organization's objectives" (p 46).
-Since then, the stakeholder theory has continued to be cited by numerous authors (Laplume et al., 2008).
+Freeman’s classical definition of a stakeholder is “any group or individual who can affect or is affected by the achievement of the organization's objectives” (p 46).
+Since then, the stakeholder theory has continued to be used by numerous authors (Laplume et al., 2008).

 Despite the numerous citations of stakeholder theory, Laplume et al. (2008) describe the paradoxical state of the development of stakeholder theory where such a timely theory is so underdeveloped.
 Discussion on stakeholder theory has also been directed toward the moderating role of organizational culture and managerial orientation (e.g., Buysse & Verbeke; Jones et al., 2007 (Laplume et al., 2008).
-Stakeholder theory focuses on the effect of a firm's performance or strategy development.
+Stakeholder theory focuses on the effect of a firm’s performance or strategy development.
 However, the integration of stakeholders and organization into a meaningful framework is lacking despite the focus on stakeholders.
-The current discussions are often based on varying definitions with fragmented data, resulting in a lack of holistic explanation to accurately describe stakeholders' role in the final firm performance.
+The current discussions are often based on varying definitions with fragmented data, resulting in a lack of holistic explanation to accurately describe stakeholders’ role in firm performance.
 Extant literature which focuses on the part of stakeholders in the development of a project or strategy of an organization appears fragmented at best.

-On a more microscopic level of managers within the stakeholders, Mintzberg's (1985) summary of the three roles of managers gained significant traction.
+On a more microscopic level of managers within the stakeholders, Mintzberg’s (1985) summary of the three roles of managers gained significant traction.
 He proposed three types of roles a manager has – (1) interpersonal roles, (2) informational roles, 3) decisional roles.
 The interpersonal role is exemplified through leadership qualities, a figurehead role and a liaison person.
 The informational role is related to the retrieval and dissemination of information—lastly, the decisional role functions as an entrepreneur or negotiator representing the organizations in significant negotiations.
 The three categories add structure to the broad definitions of stakeholders but only focus on the managerial aspects of stakeholders.
 Although Stewart et al. (2005) highlight that no universally accepted taxonomy exists, Driskell et al. (2017) contest this view and explain that the lack of such a taxonomy is due to the inability of one way of characterizing team roles.
 A lack of resources is an obvious reason, as roles within teams are changing and need to be adapted to the demands.
 From their studies, Driskell et al. (2017) presented a clustered analysis that resulted in 13 different types of role taxonomies.
 However, their studies lack the study of the context or conditions in which these roles would be exhibited.
 In contrast, Ollila and Elmquist (2011) present a single case study with a fixed context but admit to the limited generalizability of the study.

-Thus, in this paper, we aim to address the gap by conceptualizing the value of roles in the context of open innovation.
+Thus, in this paper, we aim to address the gap by conceptualizing the value of roles in the context of open innovation during extreme times.
 Furthermore, as the organizational roles of a project may not necessarily be solely within the firm, we extend our discussion to the ecosystem in which the project is developed.
-Hence, in the next section, we explore the intricacies within project management theory.

 Project Management literature